keleven-uk/pyMP3duplicate/README.md

       artist, title and duration [or close] but are in fact not the same track.

     Added the ability to match the song artist / title using the Soundex algorithm, to add a sort of fuzzy matching.
-Also will ignore any leading 'the'.
+Also will ignore any leading "the".
 Also, the matching is done with lower case strings. i.e The Sweet will match Sweet and Led Zeppelin should match Led Zepelin.

 To install dependencies pip -r requirements.txt